HrcanJan/HrcanJan/README.md

 - 🌱 I’m currently studying at FEI STU Applied Informatics: 2nd Semester, Master's Degree
 - 🌱 I’m a Bachelor of Science, majored in Applied Informatics at FEI STU
 - 💞️ I’m looking for a job
-- 📫 How to reach me: xhrcan@stuba.sk
+- 📫 How to reach me: xhrcan@stuba.sk, jankochrtan555@gmail.com

 Also, I love cats